AlthalusDGr8/Import-RegisteredServers/README.md

-Updated to work with the newer versions of the Azure Dat Studio
+Updated to work with the newer versions of the Azure Data Studio

 # Import-RegisteredServers